Random spanning forests, Markov matrix spectra and well distributed points: Rooted partitions, coalescence and fragmentation

-When $q$ continuously decreases, we obtain a coalescence-fragmentation process $\xi$ such that $\xi(t)$ is distributed according to $\nu_{1 / t}$ at all time $t$, and in which each tree can fragment and partially coalesce with the other trees of the forest.
+When $q = 1 / t$ continuously decreases, we obtain a coalescence-fragmentation process $t \mapsto \Phi_{1 / t}$ in which each tree can fragment and partially coalesce with the other trees of the forest.
 When a root of a tree turns active, the tree is eventually fragmented into a forest, some trees of which being possibly ``grafted" on the previous frozen trees.
-It is worth noting that, by \eqref{swizzera}, the mean number of trees is decreasing along this coalescence process $\xi$.
+It is worth noting that, by \eqref{swizzera}, the mean number of trees is decreasing along this coalescence-fragmentation process.

-The previous observations show that we can sample the ``finite dimensional distributions'' of the process, i.e. the law of $(\xi(t_1), \xi(t_2), \dots, \xi(t_k))$ for any choice of $0< t_1 < t_2 < \dots < t_k$.
-We can actually sample whole trajectories $(\xi(t))_{0 \leq t \leq T}$ for any finite $T$.
+The previous observations show that we can sample the ``finite dimensional distributions'' of the process, i.e. the law of $(\Phi_{1 / t_1}, \Phi_{1 / t_2}, \dots, \Phi_{1 / t_k})$ for any choice of $0< t_1 < t_2 < \dots < t_k$.
+We can actually sample whole trajectories $(\Phi_{1 / t})_{0 \leq t \leq T}$ for any finite $T$.
 In fact, note first that at each time $t = 1 / q$, the next frozen particle (or root) becoming active is uniformly distributed among all the roots, and the time $\sigma$ when it ``wakes up" is such that the variable

 has the law of the maximum of $m$ independent uniform variables on $[0, q/(\bar w + q))$, with $m$ being the number of roots at time $t$.
 Since, for all $v < q / (\bar w + q)$,

 $V$ has the same law as $q U^{1/m} / (\bar w + q)$, with $U$ uniform on $[0, 1)$.
 Using (\ref{savona}) we can then sample $\sigma$ by setting